What’s your take on New Year’s resolutions? Are they shit on a stick or are you into them?

 - Brussels Sprouts

 - Red Cabbage

 - Turnip Greens

-Today’s recipe is incredibly simple and it will give you a good dose of cruciferi (probably not a word)
+Today’s recipe is incredibly simple and it’ll give you a good dose of cruciferi (probably not a real word).

 Whole Food Plant Based Quick Avocado Alfredo Pasta

-I wish you the very best 2015.
-May you be happy beyond words, so healthy that your Doctor is shocked, and loved and supported in the times that suck.
+I wish you the very best year ahead.
+May you be happy beyond words, so healthy that your doctor is shocked, and loved and supported in the times that suck.

 Are you grooving to my jam?
 Sign up here for my Saturday emails and free Whole Food Plant-Based recipe ebook.
 Pucker up!